Return to Table of Contents | Next Chapter

 Ecology for the imperialists has always been a way to stuff the serfs onto a plantation and forbid them from hunting in the King's forest.
 Economy at its heart was not a description of any scientific truth, but moral philosophy.
 Adam Smith is not a naturalist but a moral philosopher, and further economic thought was developed primarily by philosophers rather than scientists for whom economy was never a true science.
 Ricardo inherits Smith's position and seeks to rectify seeming errors, and bring Smith's thought in line with the affairs of the empire at that time.
 Marx is a philosopher first and foremost and writes in that tradition, and while he follows natural history, his method and the content of his writing is not that of an astute scientist, but of a political mind who sees his work not as a natural science but a vehicle for advancing political concepts in light of the evidence history provides, and presents outside of Capital an approach to history and an approach to topics that are inherently political or can be politicized.
 You would not describe a "Marxist physics" or use that method as an effective critique of physical laws.
 You could however use Marx's critical method to poke holes in those who would use physics to make crass political claims, as a few charlatans do.
 This has little effect for increasing understanding of physical objects, which by and large do not care about any political conceit we hold.
 This becomes more relevant when biology rises to the forefront not just as a natural science but as a politicized matter at the apex of the empire.
 Charles Babbage and William Stanley Jevons write on operations and involve themselves in early attempts at operationalizing rational thought itself, and this computation project relies on a scientific view of the world to function but is not in of itself "science", nor is it a substitute for philosophy.
 It is something else altogether, and some references to the prior book in this series might explain the nature of what became computer science and its economic role.
 In all cases, moral philosophy is inherent in economic thought.
 If humans are not moral actors regardless of their conditions, then nothing in economics is sensical.
 The nature of morality differs with each author, as do the questions they seek to answer.
 For Marx, political economy is a pseudoscience from start to finish, and the true question of how we would govern our affairs is a political one and an affair between humans.
 Marx begins, though not because he agreed with it or stated that this should be the result of his work, the creep of ecology as a new imperial management theory over economy.
 If the social conditions of human beings are variable, as Marx's thinking suggests it would be, then the environment which was an external factor in classical political economy is of much more importance than anyone knew.
 This environment was envisioned as the social conditions of humanity more than a dependence on its raw material conditions or mechanisms, but the idea is implicit in Marx's work, and was implicit in the very idea of political economy and acknowledged as a thing to be managed.
 The neoclassical revision to economic thought simply recapitulated the actual intent of capital - that it would indeed crush the workers and would crush the middle class just as they would crush the workers, and that this prevailed because utility in an enclosed world demanded it.
 It is here where ecological thinking, which figured also in Darwin's thought on evolution and natural history, rises in prominence.
 No open discourse on ecology would be permitted the way it was for economy.
 Ecology would be branded as a pure natural science and something "above politics", while economy was always at heart a political and moral affair detached from the material conditions economic actors were in.
 I cannot offer a full critique of ecology, which is sorely needed.
 Such a work would require considerable research and is far beyond my ability to write in any scholarly sense, and I'm just some random jackass, so my words would only reach so far.
 I fear though that ecology has been sacrosanct for so long that such a critique would be snuffed out if it did arise.
 What I hope to do in this book is describe ecology sufficiently so that further points in this and future books would be sensical, to describe economic actors as entities in an environment rather than philosophical agents.
 I cannot describe ecology in grand detail and that is better left to books that are already available.

 If ecology is to be understood at all, the agents in it must be modeled, and all things must be modeled.
 In ecology, the true claim of states over their domains is revealed.
 The state by its nature makes an active claim on everything and everyone in the domain, and as a going concern, it considers itself in conflict with all other states.
 A state may establish its domains as fixed and view its conflict with other states in different ways, but the state is not congruent in any part of its domain with another state.
 The state is the subject of the next book, but in ecology, a volumnious accounting of all things in a domain is necessary to speak of it as anything other than vagaries or pseudoscience.
 I will claim pre-emptively that economics and ecology are not "pseudosciences", because they are not sciences at all in the sense that science describes a natural world.
 A proper reading of classical political economy makes clear that it has no scientific basis whatsoever, and economy as a practice claimed that it was not beholden to any natural law.
 The laws of economics are instead premised on a moral claim which may be disputed in the realm of philosophy.
 Any treatment of economics as a science in any way requires a study of the human agents as machines, which was not available in the 18th century and was only vaguely considered in the 19th century.
 Economics pointedly refused to rest its case on science in the sense that humans were bound by natural laws to behave in any pre-ordained way.
 Economic actors in moral philosophy are ultimately making a choice, even if their choices are constrained by known biological restraints.
 It is entirely possible for economic actors to choose to die, or choose to disregard the moral claim that money is worth anything and operate outside of any state's authority.
 Nothing binds economic actors to natural laws at all unless certain claims about the nature of humanity, the state, history, and a number of other topics are implied.
 The moral value of labor is really the moral value of making workers suffer so they will do something they usually do not want to do.
 If humans happily provide this labor and arrived at a just agreement, this would be great, but it would not describe the role money played or the psychology of those who owned banks.
 In other words, such a just world would not describe free trade or capitalism as a situation, nor would it describe socialism or any hitherto known arrangement.
 It would describe instead the thing workers might have wanted - for their conditions of life to be mostly tolerable and involve little interference from politicians, and for the worker to proceed through a life that never wanted anything to do with the state.
 Strictly speaking, the state as an institution would have no proper role in managing producers' operations.
 Had the law been reasonable to the interests of those who worked, who had done no wrong to anyone and would almost always have been won over if the political class simply chose kindness for once in their existence, nearly everything that capitalism entailed would not have happened, and human history would be far different.
 The cost of doing this was not significant, since the greatest punishment for workers was their absurdly long working hours, which were set high intentionally to grind down their numbers, rather than any desire of firms to produce things for social benefit.
 The workers themselves saw no benefit whatsoever from the increase in product under capitalism, and it is only after desperate action that some of the working class clawed back promotions - and this give was always for the favored workers, while the class as a whole was under constant assault from all sides.
 None of this made sense for any ulterior motive other than the pigheadedness of the rulers and the extreme pigheadedness of the middle class, who had always found their social inferiors to be the enemy.
 If humans were not strongly inclined to this malice and only overcome it with great difficulty, the situation of capitalism presented a rare historical circumstance for the bourgeoisie, remaining peasantry, and urban workers to align for all of the reasons that made sense, and these classes would have had no intrinsic animosity with the beggars for any pressing material motive.
 It was not even the devilish plan of the new aristocracy that fooled all of those classes to turn against each other.
-They did so without the rulers prompting it, even as members of this new aristocracy and a handful of the old remarked that the intercine conflict caused more harm than good and undermined their national projects and efforts to rise against each other.
+They did so without the rulers prompting it, even as members of this new aristocracy and a handful of the old remarked that the internecine conflict caused more harm than good and undermined their national projects and efforts to rise against each other.
 The only reason this did not happen is because of a persistent will to ensure that such alliances for anything decent or kind are never possible, and it had been an abiding rule of politicians and their functionaries to never let subordinates have more than the barest minimum.
 This was not a moral incentive but a statement of what aristocracies always rested their claims on - deprivation of the lower classes and denuding everything about them, and telling the lower classes that their nature was inferior and natural law damned them.
 That mentality finds its highest form with 20th century ecology, which enshrined things far worse than Malthus' dictum to exterminate the poor.

 One note before I continue - some terminology from economics and sociology and many other theories may be encountered here in ways that these terms are not used.
 I do not purport to rewrite the theories of others or operate entirely in their framework, and so for certain concepts like "state", "polity", "system", and so on, I have or will have made particular defintions for the purposes of this writing.
 I do not do this to purport that this is exactly how those words must be understood by everyone, but to make clear what I am referring to when those words are written and being defined specifically.
 If by some chance a reading of this is confusing, or it seems I have mixed up my definitions with common vernacular understandings, I hope that the reading is sensical enough to get the intended meaning across.
 Many times I will refer to "person" instead of "human", even though in most cases I use "person" in the vernacular sense to suggest a human or some social entity.
 I have a specific definition of "person" as the institutionalized form of a social entity, and that definition generally comports with the common understanding, but not everything is written to conform to a hyper-specific model to the letter.
 Since saying "human" or "man/woman" in certain contexts is highly jarring to readers, I have chosen to mostly stick with the vernacular use of "person", unless I emphasize the distinction between an actual flesh and blood human and their legal or social identifier or institutionalized form.